 How Rocket Math monitors progress

 Conversely, Rocket Math begins recognizing student progress immediately and continues to celebrate progress at every step.
 The Rocket Math app begins with Set A and progresses up to Set Z. Each lettered set has three phases: Take-Off, Orbit, and the Universe.
 That means there are 78 milestones celebrated in the process of moving from Set A to Set Z.

-Take-Off phase has only 2 problems (and their reverses) repeated three times.
-The student just has to get all 12 correct to move on.
+The Take-Off phase has only 4 problems to learn.
+They are repeated until the student gets 12 correct in a row.
 When the student does that, the doors close (with appropriate sound effects) to show “Mission Accomplished.”
-They also are congratulated by Mission Control.
-“Mission Control here.
+They also are congratulated by one of a cast of voices.
+Something along the lines of, “Mission Control here.
 You did it!
 Mission Accomplished!
 You took off with Set A!
 Go for Orbit if you dare!”
 With this type of consistent (and fun!) recognition, students clearly understand that they are progressing, and they get the chance to keep learning “if they dare!”

 In addition to the three phases, students progress through the sets from A to Z. Each time a student masters a set, by going through all three phases, the student gets congratulated and taken to their rocket picture, as shown above.
 When a level is completed, the tile for that level explodes (with appropriate sound effects) and drops off the picture, gradually revealing more of the picture as tiles are demolished.

 In the picture above, the tile for “N” has just exploded.
 After the explosion, a student is congratulated for passing Level N and encouraged to go for Level O if they dare.
 When you talk to students about Rocket Math, they always tell you what level they have achieved.
 “I’m on Level K!” a student will announce with pride.
 That sense of accomplishment is important for them to keep chugging along.
 Rocket Math also has available Learning Track certificates from Dr. Don and the teacher for completing through Level Z.